Nurture Your Precious Microbiome

 - Include probiotic foods (fermented foods containing live beneficial bacteria) regularly in your diet – daily is best.
 Plain yogurt, kefir**, tempeh, sauerkraut, kombucha, kimchee, and any other “fermented” foods that contain live bacteria are invaluable for boosting the health of your microbiome.
 If you knew what I knew, you would never go a day without them!.

 - Avoid conventionally raised beef, pork, lamb, and chicken.
-Most all will contain traces of antibiotics that studies show adversely affect (kill) the good bacteria lining your gut, which may lead to weight gain and other problems.
-The main reason they are given to the animals is to foster rapid weight gain- yikes!
+Most all will contain traces of antibiotics that studies show adversely affect (kill) the good bacteria in your gut, which may lead to weight gain and other problems The main reason they are given to the animals is to foster rapid weight gain- yikes!
 Choose antibiotic free or organic varieties of these animal foods to be safe.

 - Get out in nature and get dirty.
 The soil contains an entire ecosystem of good bacteria.
 Gardening is highly recommended, especially vegetable gardening!